zachasme/h3-pg/docs/api.md

 *Since v1.0.0*

-Returns true if this index has a resolution with Class III orientation
+Returns true if this index has a resolution with Class III orientation.